gitlabhq/gitlabhq/doc/README.md

 ![DevOps Stages](img/devops-stages.png)

-With GitLab, you are the chef and GitLab is your fully prepared kitchen.
+With GitLab, you are the chef and GitLab is your fully stocked kitchen.
 We provide all the ingredients, appliances, and tools to choose from;
 you bring your idea, expertise, and the choice of where to serve the final product.